Large-Raccoon/LW-Score-Tracker/README.md

 # Last War Score Tracker
 Gets scoreboard data from screenshots and writes to text (csv) for use with Excel or Google Sheets.
 Supports VS (Alliance Duel), TD (Alliance Tech Donations), and KS (Kill Score).
-Screenshots may be taken automatically or imported from manually taken screenshots.
+Screenshots may be taken automatically or imported manually.

 ## Prerequisites
 1. Microsoft Windows